 After Spielberg’s box-office blockbuster was released, most people had problems even swimming in the deep end of a pool, especially alone.

 Jaws was heavily pre-sold and took off in a most spectacular way.
 It frightened its summertime audiences off the beaches and into cinemas.
 Within six weeks of opening, one person in eight in America had seen it!

-The movie is basically the tale of a White Pointer shark (Carcharodon carcharias) hunting human prey off the coast of a Long Island (NY) summer resort, and the three men who are sent to catch and kill it.
+The movie is basically the tale of a White Pointer shark (Carcharodon carcharias) hunting human prey off the coast of a Long Island (NY) summer resort and the three men sent to catch and kill it.